Gauls: Origins and early history

 By the 5th century BC, the tribes later called Gauls had migrated from Central France to the Mediterranean coast.
 Gallic invaders settled the Po Valley in the 4th century BC, defeated Roman forces in a battle under Brennus in 390 BC, and raided Italy as far south as Sicily.

 In the early 3rd century BC, the Gauls attempted an eastward expansion, toward the Balkan peninsula.
-At that time it was a Greek province, and the Gauls' intent was to reach and loot the rich Greek city-states of the Greek mainland.
-But the Greeks exterminated the majority of the Gallic army, and the few survivors were forced to flee.
+At that time, it was a Greek province.
+The Gauls' intent was to reach and loot the rich Greek city-states of the Greek mainland.
+However, the Greeks exterminated the majority of the Gallic army, and the few survivors were forced to flee.

 Many Gauls were recorded as serving in the armies of Carthage during the Punic Wars.
 One of the leading rebel leaders of the Mercenary War, Autaritus, was of Gallic origin.